Quantum Spin Hall Z₂ Invariant Calculator

 Finally, the labels Γ, X, Y, and M are standard for many two-dimensional Brillouin zones, but the exact naming convention can vary with lattice type.
 The important point is not the letter itself but that the four inputs correspond to the four time-reversal invariant momenta relevant to your reciprocal-space geometry.
 As long as the parity products are assigned consistently, the multiplication rule remains the same.

-That is the appeal of the Fu–Kane criterion.
+That is the appeal of the Fu–Kane criterion in the quantum spin Hall setting.
 It does not replace full topological analysis in every situation, but when its assumptions are met, it provides a remarkably elegant route from parity eigenvalues to a physically meaningful classification.
 This page keeps that route simple: enter the four parity products, compute the sign, and interpret the phase.